 Although students are primarily Software Engineering majors, Process and Project Management is also offered to other majors, including Computer Science, Computer Engineering, and Game Design.
 The only prerequisite is the Introduction to Software Engineering course, a survey course which includes basic concepts core to the major, such as requirements gathering, design, patterns, the concept of quality, and the engineer’s focus on identifying and solving the problem.
 In this prerequisite, students have also been introduced to some of the themes of Process and Project Management as well: teamwork and roles, an introduction to software development process methodologies, and basic scheduling and task management.

 Three of the primary goals of this course are to introduce students to the core concepts and artifacts of project management, to continue to reinforce the software engineering process including process models, and to demonstrate the importance of process and project management in the students’ chosen discipline.
 Lectures and texts enhance the concepts with case studies and real-world examples, striving for both present and future relevance.
-In addition to process, covered concepts include classic mistakes (and anti-patterns), team development, specific software engineering models (waterfall, agile, etc.), risk management, estimating and scheduling, quality and metrics, communication management, and process maturity models.
+In addition to process, covered concepts include classic mistakes15 (and anti-patterns2), team development, specific software engineering models (waterfall, agile, etc.), risk management, estimating and scheduling, quality and metrics, communication management, and process maturity models.
 Table 1 includes a schedule of topics covered in this 15 week course.